directus-labs/guest-authoring/ubuntu-deploy/index.md

 :::info Renew certificate

-Also ensure to renew the certificate before it expires to maintain a secure connection.
+Also, ensure to renew the certificate before it expires to maintain a secure connection.

 :::